AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 **Prefix**

-Adding a prefix value to a placeholder variable adds this corresponding prefix to the value present in the input data
+Adding a prefix value to a placeholder variable adds a value before the result of tag from the input json data

 ![Placeholder tags with prefix image set](../images/placeholder_prefix.png)
 ## Images